uweschmitt/emzed/website/index.rst

    :scale: 50 %
    :align: right

-*eMZed* is an open source framework for anaylising and processing LCMS data.
+*eMZed* is an open source framework for analyzing and processing LCMS data.
 The framework was developed by D-BIOL (Patrick Kiefer, lab of Julia Vorholt, Institute of Microbiology ) and Uwe Schmitt (mineway GmbH) with several ideas in mind: